What does it mean to be Irish? That, my dear readers, is the question I pose today.

-Let’s start off the year with a little foray into our Irishness by continuing my series of blog posts delving into the Irish Psyche.
+And so let’s delve in together, with a little foray into our Irishness by continuing my series of blog posts all about the Irish Psyche.

 Perhaps uncovering the meaning of our Irishness is too great a task for any blogger to undertake, and it’s definitely a question that has no neat and tidy answer.